caioah/wordlist-rb/README.md

 --------------
 syntax: Wordlist.new(opt, custom)

-* opt: 4-bit integer comoposed of 4 flags, wether lowercase, uppercase, numeric or other.
+* opt: 4-bit integer composed of 4 flags, whether lowercase, uppercase, numeric or other.
 * custom: string of custom characters to be included. (optional)

 The flags define what character sets are going to be included in the wordlist alphabet.